alx-sch/miniRT/README.md

 $$

 3. Project this vector onto the cylinder's axis:
    Find the component of $\vec{V}$ along the cylinder's axis (the projection).
-This gives the distance along the axis from the cylinder's center to the intersection point:
+This gives the distance along the axis from the cylinder's center to the intersection point, where $\vec{U}$ is the normalized orientation vector representing the cylinder's axis:

 $$
 \text{Projection Length} = \vec{V} \cdot \vec{U}
 $$

-where $\vec{U}$ is the normalized orientation vector representing the cylinder's axis.

 ```C
 /**